elis/graze/README.md

 Your app will be deployed to Heroku - follow the CLI output.

+## EXPERIMENTAL

+Be advised that this software is at a very early stage and is considered experimental - use on production with care.

 ## Motivation

 My desire was to create a static-like website that delivers content blazingly fast while allowing me to modify both content and content with zero effort.